 The SKSE was created by Thomas Horsten, M0TRN (now OZ5TN), SKCC #7344T, and is modelled on the ordinary SKS but with adjustments to make it more accessible to our European members.

-The SKS-E Sprint time is adjusted for British Summer Time (BST) as follows:
+The 2-hour Straight Key Sprint Europe (SKSE) occurs on the FIRST Thursday of Every Month and the Sprint time is adjusted for British Summer Time (BST) as follows:

 - Jan/Feb/Mar: 2000Z - 2200Z